WeisongZhao/PANELJ/README.md

 </details>

 ## Open source [PANELJ](https://github.com/WeisongZhao/PANELJ)

-This software and corresponding methods can only be used for **non-commercial** use, and they are under **Open Data Commons Open Database License v1.0**.
+- This software and corresponding methods can only be used for **non-commercial** use, and they are under Open Data Commons Open Database License v1.0.
+- Feedback, questions, bug reports and patches are welcome and encouraged!